khoasdyn/RabbitHole/rabbit-hole-prd.md

 - Fully designed and interactive UI screens
 - Pre-prepared mock content for demonstration purposes
-- Simulated topic input, content feed, and progression system
+- Simulated question selection, content feed, and progression system
 - All core user flows functional with mock data

 **What this prototype does NOT include:**